 The Emergency Support Network offers customised interventions, wellness seminars, and training services for on-site delivery, on line programs, and a calendar of events.
 All programs incorporated the latest techniques in positive psychology to promote interaction, fun and the application of learning back into the workplace.
 Enquire now about our current training workshops in:

-- Critical Incident Stress Response
+Critical Incident Response For Frontline Staff

 Violent clients, attacks on staff, accidents and employee deaths are all part of the workplace.
 Sudden and unexpected events can occur at any stage.
 Frontline staff and managers need to be prepared to deal with these situations and the stress created for other staff.
-This one day workshop provides an understanding of what types of Critical Incidents can occur, why they impact and the effects upon people in the workplace.
-Participants will be given information and practical strategies for assisting others in the workplace affected by critical incidents.
+This workshop provides an understanding of what types of Critical Incidents can occur, why they impact and the effects upon people in the workplace.
+Participants will be given information and practical strategies for assisting others in the workplace affected by critical incidents

 .Personal Resiliency Skills For Frontline Staff